Insights / Q2 2026

 No single vendor covers your entire plant — and most MSPs sell you exactly one

 Network detection vendors see traffic.
 Asset-aware OT monitoring vendors see PLCs and HMIs.
 Identity vendors see privilege.
 Each one is essential.
 None of them, alone, covers the plant.
-Vendor-neutral architecture is not a luxury — it is the only architecture that maps to plant reality.
+Structurally independent architecture is not a luxury — it is the only architecture that maps to plant reality.

 3 layers need to coexist: NDR, OT asset visibility, and privilege controls.
 Buy one, miss two.